oliviawestmacottssw/SSW.Rules.Content/rules/relationships---do-you-use-update-cascade-when-creating-a-relationship/rule.md

 ---

-​The ON UPDATE CASCADE feature of SQL Server 2000 and above can save you time in writing application and stored procedure code.
+The ON UPDATE CASCADE feature of SQL Server 2000 and above can save you time in writing application and stored procedure code.
 We recommend that you take advantage of it.
-It is also more efficient than using triggers to perform these updates.​​moved
+It is also more efficient than using triggers to perform these updates.moved